dragoangelov/dragoangelov/README.md

 - 👋 Hi, I’m Drago
 - 👀 I’m interested in all things IT
-- 🌱 I’m currently learning Java Fundamentals @ SoftUni
+- 🌱 I’m currently learning Java Advanced & OOP @ SoftUni
 - 📫 You can reach me here or at <a href="https://www.linkedin.com/in/drago-angelov">LinkedIn</a>

 <h2>⚡GitHub Stats</h2>